 Here you get a chance to see the sandstone canyons and river gorge from all angles, as you get to walk on top of the giants with epic views of the landscapes below and beyond.
 Bastei is also a photographer’s playground for its exceptional photogenic nature.
-During our winter excursions from Prague we usually save this for our last stop to catch the enchanting scenery as the sun is setting during golden hour.
+We usually save this for our last stop to catch the enchanting scenery as the sun is setting during golden hour.
 The rocks illuminate gold from the sun, even in the peak of winter, giving a warm glow over the winter scenery.
-But don’t let us convince you, let the photos do the talking.
+But less talking, let the photos speak.